Anku5hk/Programmers_guide_to_Python/book.md

 print(sorted(my_list, key=my_fun)) # [[200], [2, 7, 23], [10, 20, 56, 23, 12]]
 ```
 #### 5. filter(function, iterable) => filter
+**Parameters**:</br>
+  * *function* function: Your function for filtering.
+  * *iterable* iterable: Iterable object containing items.
+#####
-**Explaination**: This function takes a function & a iterable and applies that function on every item of that iterable.
-The return value of filter's function has to be boolean. filter() returns only if 'True' condition is met, if 'False' is met nothing is returned, also if no condition is met nothing is returned. filter() as the name suggests, is used to filter out not required values from a iterable object. filter() returns a filter object which iterable but indexing/slicing is not supported.
+**Explanation**: This function takes a function & a iterable and applies that function on every item of that iterable.
+The return value of filter's function has to be boolean. *filter()* returns only if *True* condition is met, if *False* is met nothing is returned, also if no condition is met nothing is returned. *filter()* as the name suggests, is used to filter out non-required values from a iterable object. *filter()* returns a filter object which iterable but indexing/slicing is not supported.
 ```Python
 ## Example 1
 my_list = [101,100,501,200]